Fetal Alcohol Resource Program

 FASD is an invisible disability: it is the leading cause of preventable developmental disabilities.

 FASD can happen to anyone, regardless of where they live, race, and income.

 Did you know that FASD is a full body disorder?

-When a developing baby is exposed to alcohol, the resulting damage to the brain and body are permanent and may lead to life-long impairments.
+When a developing baby is exposed to alcohol, the resulting damage to the brain and body is permanent and may lead to life-long impairments.

 The damage can occur during any stage of pregnancy.